 Once a deleted volume is found, it will be displayed in the volume list while the tool continues searching the remaining disks.
 The Next button becomes enabled once the scan is complete.

-If the search shows no results, you’ll be asked to either close the application or search using the Complete method, which scans hard disks sector-by-sector.
+If the search shows no results, you'll be asked to either close the application or search using the Complete method, which scans hard disks sector by sector.
 It is more thorough, but much slower.
-If there are no volumes found with the complete method, you will be asked to close the tool.
+If no volumes are found with the complete process, you will be asked to close the tool.

 4. Click Proceed to start recovering the volumes.

 Recovering in manual mode

 Want a more active partition recovery?
 The manual recovery mode lets you specify the search method, disks to search and volumes to recover.